 Limited Preventive Registration

-Consistent with this, the Limited Preventative Registration (LPR) proposal, or any other blocking mechanism, also represents a change in policy and should be a matter of Council policy business if it is to be considered.
+Consistent with this, the Limited Preventative Registration (LPR) proposal, or any other blocking mechanism, also represents a change in policy and therefore should be a matter of Council managed policy work if it is to be considered.

 Staff activity and input

-The Council appreciates your determination to focus on implementation; the Council expects however that implementation will be of agreed-to issues, and not new proposals, which have not been subject to adequate community review and input and could disproportionately impact the competitive landscape.
+The Council appreciates your determination to focus on implementation; the Council expects however that implementation will be of agreed-to issues, and not new proposals, which have not been subject to adequate community review and input and therefore could, have potentially unforeseen consequences on competition and choice in the market.

 Conclusion

-The GNSO Council thanks you for your request for Council input.
-The Council takes seriously the ongoing need to guard against rights infringement and recognizes it is one of many elements that will advance consumer trust in new gTLDs.
+The GNSO Council sincerely thanks you for your request for Council input.
+The Council takes very seriously the ongoing need to guard against rights infringement within the gTLD landscape and recognizes it is one of many elements that will advance consumer trust in new gTLDs.

 I trust this information is helpful and invite you to contact me with additional questions.